-First and foremost, you need to appreciate that in your journey to hearing better, at times you are a patient receiving a health care service, but also a customer who purchases a medical device in this case being your hearing aids.
+First and foremost, you need to appreciate that in your journey to hearing better, at times you are a patient receiving a health care service, but also a customer who purchases a medical device in this case your hearing aids.
 Understanding this dual role for the hearing care patient is critical in assessing the options.
-For sake of comparison imagine when you get a cold it is your GP who looks after your health by providing examination, tests and assessment, and it is your pharmacist who looks after supplying the medicines you need to get well.
+For sake of comparison imagine when you get a cold it is your GP who looks after your health by providing examinations, tests and assessments, and it is your pharmacist who looks after supplying the medicines you need to get well.
 In the case of hearing loss, this is the audiologist who provides the hearing test and management plan for you to hear better, and the supplier of the hearing aids is often the same audiologist.
 The difference between these two cases is a. the management cycle of hearing care is much longer compared to a cold and b. the investment in the hearing aids is much bigger than the cost of medicine for a cold and c. is that the hearing aids might require some basic support and maintenance to be in good shape and provide a good, loud, clean and natural sound over their lifetime (usually 5-7 years).

 Let's take a closer look at the attributes of a quality hearing care service:

 A comprehensive hearing test - I cannot emphasise enough the importance of the initial hearing test and examination.
-A comprehensive hearing test would include otoscopy (visual examination of your ear canal and eardrum), a complete case history, and a pure tone audiometry followed by a speech test.
+A comprehensive hearing test would include an otoscopy (visual examination of your ear canal and eardrum), a complete case history, and a pure tone audiometry followed by a speech test.
 A combination of all these tests may suggest that your hearing problem may be due to a pathological issue that requires further investigation by your GP or ENT team.
 Such a comprehensive hearing test can only be done by a qualified audiologist either at a clinic or through a domiciliary home visit hearing test.

-Unbiased advice on the management plan and choices of hearing aids - If the outcome of the hearing test indicates that your hearing loss does not need a follow up with your GP (e.g. it is due to ageing factors) then a management plan could include using hearing aids.
+Unbiased advice on the management plan and choices of hearing aids - If the outcome of the hearing test indicates that your hearing loss does not need a follow-up with your GP (e.g. it is due to ageing factors) then a management plan could include using hearing aids.
 Now your role shifts from a patient to a consumer.
 As a consumer ready to purchase a medical device you look for the best features combined with the best support at the best price, right?
-While most of the national chains such as Specsavers, Boots and Amplifon promote a specific brand of hearing aids (for commercial reasons), it is only the independent hearing aid audiologists who are well-positioned to provide an unbiased opinion about the fit for purpose hearing aids.
+While most of the national chains such as Specsavers, Boots and Amplifon promote a specific brand of hearing aids (for commercial reasons), it is only the independent hearing aid audiologists who are well-positioned to provide an unbiased opinion about the fit-for-purpose hearing aids.
 Furthermore, you could expect a lower price for the very same brand and model of hearing aids from independent audiologists versus multi-national high street chains, simply because of the much bigger overhead cost that running a business at a national level endures.
-Online suppliers would certainly be able to provide a more competitive cost for the very same hearing aids to you, however without a face to face meeting they won't be able to provide a full range of hearing aids to you, e.g. they cannot make custom hearing aids to you, simply because they cannot take impressions from your ear canal.
+Online suppliers would certainly be able to provide a more competitive cost for the very same hearing aids to you, however without a face-to-face meeting they won't be able to provide a full range of hearing aids to you, e.g. they cannot make custom hearing aids to you, simply because they cannot take impressions from your ear canal.

 Warranty and aftercare - Up to a few years ago what you paid for a pair of hearing aids would certainly include the follow-up rehabs, repair and adjustment of the hearing aid over their warranty lifetime.
-This is still the ground rule if you purchase your hearing aids from a brick and mortar care provider.
+This is still the ground rule if you purchase your hearing aids from a brick-and-mortar care provider.
 Other emerging aftercare models introduced by online players are altering this model in different ways.
 For example, the warranty period that the online platforms offer may be shorter, or some expect the customer to pay for the return shipment of the hearing aids if/when they need a service or repair.
-As a consumer, you wish to receive an extended warranty for the hearing aids.
+As a consumer, you wish to receive an extended warranty for hearing aids.
 Also, you wish that the supplier pays for the shipment cost of the aids to and from the manufacturer to your address.

 What factors have changed and why do patients are considering online shopping for hearing aids?